James Roday Rodriguez

-James Roday Rodriguez (born James David Rodriguez, April 4, 1976) is an American actor, director, and screenwriter.
-He is best known for starring on the USA Network series Psych as hyper-observant consultant detective and fake psychic Shawn Spencer.
-He currently stars in A Million Little Things, which debuted in 2018.
+James Roday Rodriguez (born James David Rodriguez; April 4, 1976) is an American actor, director, and screenwriter.
+He is best known for portraying Shawn Spencer, a hyper-observant consultant detective and fake psychic, in USA Network series Psych and the subsequent Psych film series, also writing and producing for Psych.
+He also starred in A Million Little Things which debuted in 2018, playing Javier "Gary" Mendez.

 Early life

 Rodriguez was born in San Antonio, Texas, as James David Rodriguez.
 He attended Taft High School in San Antonio.
 His father, James "Jim" Rodriguez, is of Mexican descent, and his mother, Deborah Collins, is of English, Irish, and Scottish ancestry.
-Rodriguez's father is a retired Air Force Master Sergeant and used to be the regional catering manager of Taco Cabana.
+Rodriguez's father is a retired Air Force master sergeant.

 At New York University's Experimental Theatre Wing, Rodriguez studied theatre and earned a bachelor's degree in fine arts.

+Career

 At the age of 22, he selected the professional name James Roday.
-In a July 2020 interview, Rodriguez explained the decision was mainly driven by producers and casting directors feeling his Caucasian appearance clashed with his Spanish-Latino family name.
-The characters he read for up until that point either were not written with a Latino background or required a non-white "Mexican" appearance.
+In a July 2020 interview, Rodriguez explained the decision was mainly driven by producers and casting directors feeling his appearance clashed with his Latino family name.
+The characters he read for up until that point were not written with a Latino background in mind.
 In order to book his first job, he legally changed his middle name, David, to Roday (from an Anton Chekhov play), and omitted Rodriguez from his screen name.
-In the same interview, he stated regret that he "sold out my heritage in about 15 seconds" and announced that going forward he was going to use his full legal name of James Roday Rodriguez.
+In the same interview, he stated regret that he "sold out [his] heritage in about 15 seconds."
+In 2020, he announced that going forward he would use his full legal name of James Roday Rodriguez.

-Career